I searched far and wide for a hypoallergenic pet, and a ferret is pretty close to being ideal so long as I take some extra cleaning steps.

 My Mission for a Hypoallergenic Pet

-When I got married thirteen years ago, I married a man that is allergic to dust, every tree on the planet, and anything with fur.
+When I got married 13 years ago, I married a man who is allergic to dust, every tree on the planet, and anything with fur.

 What I found was encouraging.
 Ferrets don't have fur—they have hair like us.
 The information stated they are hypoallergenic.
 Yeah!
 We could have a fuzzy or two.
 I took this information to my husband.
 He thought it was worth a shot.

 So off we went to the pet store and got the cage, bedding, feeding dishes, litter pan, litter, and food.
 We went home to set it all up before getting the fuzz balls to bring home.
 Then we went back to the pet store and got our two little ferrets.

 There are a variety of colors and markings for ferrets.
 There are panda-marked ferrets, sables with very dark brown fur, chocolate . . . well, you get the idea.
 We ended up with a panda and a sable.
 My husband did fine with these ferrets for about five years.

 Of course, I was the only one to clean the cage and bathe them so the ferrets wouldn't be too much in his face.
 He also was always sure to wash his hands after handling them.
 I cleaned the cage weekly top to bottom and also cleaned the litter each day.

 When these little guys passed onto greener pastures, we didn't get another ferret for a few years.

 When we had our son, we wanted him to have a pet.
 So when he was about three, we got him a gray and white ferret.
 Well, it was awful for my husband, and he landed in the hospital that night with an asthma attack.

 Needless to say, the next day, the ferret went back to the store, and Petco was fantastic about taking him back and giving us a full refund.
 They felt awful about my husband's trip to the ER.